SherRao/MuSpace/docs/ManagementPlan.md

 <!-- 3.
 Managerial Process -->
 <h2>3.
 Managerial Process</h2>
 <h3>3.1 Management Objectives and Priorities</h3>
 <p>The main objective of this project is to develop a web-based music application that will eventually branch out to Android and iOS.
 This uses the <a href="https://developer.spotify.com/documentation/web-api/" target="_blank">Spotify API</a> and <a href="https://developer.spotify.com/documentation/web-playback-sdk/#about-the-sdk" target="_blank">Spotify SDK</a> to connect people listening to similar styles of music.
-By the end of the term (August, 5th 2021), our goal is to have all project deliverables (the SRS, the SPMP, analysis, document, design documentation, back-end implementation, front-end implementation, mobile implementation, and user documentation) complete.
+By the end of the term (August, 5th 2021), our goal is to have all project deliverables (the SRS, the SPMP, analysis, document, design documentation, back-end implementation, front-end implementation, and user documentation) complete.
 By then our goal is to also have a complete well-implemented version of our application, which would be heavily Quality Tested.
 This project's major priority is to have an easy-to-understand, easy-to-read, consistent, and informative set of documentation as well as a seamless project flow.
 Since the project has no monetary funding, the completion of deliverables is solely dependent on our time and resources. </p>
 <h3>3.2 Monitoring and Controlling Mechanisms</h3>
 <p>Our group meetings take place every Tuesday and Thursday during lectures, where we send one person to listen to the lecture, in this case, Jagveer.
 During this time, we split into groups for sprints, where work ethic is peer-checked.</p>
 <p>All calls are done via Discord (as in a person is not applicable), Documentation is done on Google Docs and then transferred onto our project webpage.
 The UI is designed on Figma.
 The Github project is our team's central repository for code and resources</p>